GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/NIRIImg-DRTutorial/ex1_niriim_extended_dataset.rst

 * Short darks to use with the flats to create a bad pixel mask.
 * A set of standard star observations.

-Here is the files breakdown.
+Here is the breakdown of the files.
 They are included in the tutorial data package.
 They can also be downloaded from the Gemini Observatory Archive (GOA).

 +---------------+--------------------------------------------+